Applications for the 2018-19 academic year are now closed.

 - You will be in post from 1 October to 31 May.
 Appointments to Comunidad posts in Madrid run from 1 October to 30 June.

-- You will work around 12 hours per week, expect for Madrid, where you will work 16 hours per week.
+- You will work around 12 hours per week, expect for Madrid, where you will work 16 hours per week and in Murcia, 15 hours per week.

 - The Spanish Ministry for Education is extremely interested in receiving applications from students and graduates from a wide range of academic disciplines.
 The uplift in the number of posts available in Spain, combined with the lower language requirement means that there are many opportunities for a wide variety of candidates.